seachicken/gh-poi/README.md

 - `gh poi` Delete the merged local branches
 - `gh poi --dry-run` You can check the branch to be deleted without actually deleting it

-## ✨ Local branch to be deleted

-- Branches merged in the origin repository
-- Branches merged in the upstream repository